mynameisjeff99/2022_dei_summer/get_faculty_pages/README.md

 # <font color="Salmon">get_faculty_pages</font>

-This directory contains a files that allow users to find faculty directories.
+This directory contains a file that allows users to find faculty directories.

 ## <font color="IndianRed">Item:</font>
 - <font color="orange">find_faculty_pages.ipynb</font>: both the methods for scraping directories (from a source containing links to all department pages of a university) and its application.